rodrigorc/papercraft/README.md

 If you use Windows, this program does not use any installation, you just copy it into a local folder and run it.
 Just download the latest package from [here][TAG] and uncompress it to your destination folder.

 Select the Win32 or Win64 version depending on your particular Windows and preferences.
 If you do not know which one you need, try both and see what happens.
+It requires a somewhat modern OpenGL implementation.
+If your graphics driver doesn't have one you'll get a blank screen, then you can try a software OpenGL driver, such as Mesa from [here][MESA_BIN]: uncompress the proper one to the same directory as Papercraft and it should just work.

 Then run the program directly by double-clicking or create a shortcut to your desktop.